 There is an abundance of growing research in the past years showing how vitamin D plays a pivotal role in immune health and protects us against upper respiratory infections.
 A deficiency of this sunshine vitamin is incredibly common in our modern age because we spend very little time outdoors, especially in the winter.
 Other studies also link depression and low mood to depleted vitamin D levels, so there is yet another reason to up your reserves.
 Since laying in the sun on a warm beach may not be an option for most of us, other dietary sources of vitamin D are out there and include oysters, fish roe, fermented cod liver oil, and a Vitamin D3 supplement.
 We carry an excellent liquid dropper version by Klaire Labs at the Yinova Center.
 If you’re wondering whether the vitamin D in your multi is enough, most likely it’s not.
 The Vitamin D Council recommends at least 6,000 IU per day for healthy adults.

 3. Work out

-Its easy to feel sluggish and stuck right now.
-I hear my patients complaints of being too tired and unmotivated to exercise.
+It’s easy to feel sluggish and stuck right now.
+I hear my patient’s complaints about being too tired and unmotivated to exercise.
 Unfortunately, energy gets stuck easily in the body when we don’t make time to move and shake it.
 Get stuck enough and you’ll feel tired too.
 It’s a negative feedback loop.
 The best thing you can do is force yourself to get to that yoga class you’ve been neglecting or back on the treadmill/spin bike/elliptical and move your energy.
 Wouldn’t that exercise high feel great right now?